The giant lifeline of India.

 Part of the SL experience was staying in a railway station retiring room, before an early departure or late arrival.
 You could only stay one night, and you had to show your railway ticket to prove you were leaving early.
 As such, you couldn’t use these very cheap but very clean dormitory rooms to save money by not staying in a filthy, more expensive guest house on the Triplicane High Road (Chennai) for the duration of a test match, as one forgettable place to stay!

-Thankfully, we won’t be travelling with sleeping bags & pillows on our Australian Cricket Tour 2022.
+Thankfully, we won’t be travelling with sleeping bags & pillows on our next Australian Cricket Tours To India.
 As said earlier, bedding is provided in 1A and 2A when we rock and roll around Incredible India.